MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 2.md

 ---

 <h3> Azure HDInsight </h3>
+<p> <a href="https://www.youtube.com/watch?v=phKiAIHMLAI"> Video Explanation </a> </p>
-<a href="https://www.youtube.com/watch?v=phKiAIHMLAI> Video Explanation </a>
+<p> <a href ="https://www.youtube.com/watch?v=x3o7aG9kyxg"> Video Explanation </a> </p>

 <p> Azure HDInsight provides technologies to help you ingest, process, and analyze big data.
-It supports batch processing, data warehousing, IoT, and data science.
-Azure HDInsight is simply a cloud version of Hoortonworkds data platform (100 % Apache Hadoop). </p>
+It supports batch processing, data warehousing, IoT, and data science. <b> Azure HDInsight is simply a cloud version of Hoortonworkds data platform (100 % Apache Hadoop).
+Azure HDInsight can also be described as Apache Haddop running on Microsoft Azure.

+ Azure will create cluster for us.
+Azure is creating the cluster with help of configurations from HortonWorks platform.

+  </b> </p>

 <ul>
   <li><b> Hadoop </b> includes Apache Hive, HBase, Spark and Kafka.
 Hadoop stores data in a file system (HDFS).
 Spark stores